 To aid in the early identification of students who are not progressing as expected in their mastery of phonological awareness, each new measure contained in UPNow Benchmark Stability Success has been thoroughly researched and demonstrated to be a reliable and valid indicator of early literacy development and predictive of later reading proficiency .

 - To be born during an eclipse portends a Deficiency in Nonsense Word Fluency;

 - A kindergartner’s sudden loss of hair is a sign of resistance to blending and splitting syllable mastery;

 - Sneezing three times before breakfast indicates a child’s consonant terror and requires immediate remediation in Scientific Synthetic Phonics;

-Serving in his capacity of Ambassador for Up for Children and President of Trump Winery, Eric Trump will read the report aloud at a breakfast ceremony at the Trump Winery, Charlottesville, Virginia, where, when it comes to creating experiences that engage and excite, Trump Winery stands out as the premier location.
+Serving in his capacity of Ambassador for Up for Children, President of Trump Winery, Eric Trump will read the report aloud at a breakfast ceremony at the Trump Winery, Charlottesville, Virginia, where, when it comes to creating experiences that engage and excite, Trump Winery stands out as the premier location.
 Getting people to be more creative starts with providing a more creative environment and this nearly 1,300 acre estate with well-appointed board rooms, helicopter landing pad, and all the amenities you’ve come to expect is the perfect choice for an important meeting, retreat, or corporate function.
 From big ideas to small details, Trump Winery can help deliver an inspiring and productive program that generates results for years to come.
 Contact Trump Winery to book admission to this exciting event.